 Access to the Quantum Ultra II operating system is protected with a user-definable password, allowing it to conform to an organization's security and scheduling policies.

-Quantum Ultra II's output signals can be rotated clockwise or counterclockwise in 90-degree increments, accommodating displays arranged in both portrait and landscape orientations.
+Quantum Ultra II's output signals can be rotated 90‑degrees clockwise or counterclockwise, accommodating displays arranged in both portrait and landscape orientations.